jithincheriyan/coine-2022-auckland/call_for_papers.md

 We solicit three types of papers in the [LNCS format](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines):
 - Full research papers (16 pages)
 - Short research papers (10 pages) – These 'early-innovation' papers are work-in-progress papers and these will be reviewed with an emphasis on novelty/originality of the idea.
-- Blue sky ideas (up to 16 pages) – These papers have the same scope of the blue sky ideas track of AAMAS 2022 (see [https://aamas2022-conference.auckland.ac.nz/calls/call-for-blue-sky-ideas/](https://aamas2022-conference.auckland.ac.nz/calls/call-for-blue-sky-ideas/)), focussing on the COINE topics
+- Blue sky ideas (up to 16 pages) – These papers have the same scope of the blue sky ideas track of AAMAS 2023 (see [https://aamas2023.soton.ac.uk/calls/blue-sky-ideas/](https://aamas2023.soton.ac.uk/calls/blue-sky-ideas/)), focussing on the COINE topics

 The page lengths mentioned above include figures and references.
 All papers must be written in English and submitted in PDF format. __*Information about the paper type should be included at the end of the title of the paper – (Full), (Short) or (Blue Sky ideas).*__

-For submission of papers, please use the EasyChair site at: [https://easychair.org/conferences/?conf=coine2022](https://easychair.org/conferences/?conf=coine2022)
+~~For submission of papers, please use the EasyChair site at: [https://easychair.org/conferences/?conf=coine2022](https://easychair.org/conferences/?conf=coine2022)~~

 Submitted papers will be reviewed on a "single-blind" basis by at least two reviewers.